 When it does not truly go away

-- Chronic inflammation of the esophagus
+- Chronic inflammation of the esophageal lining

 Myth 1: Acid reflux always means GERD